-- Bipartite twirling plays an important role in entanglement purification protocols. - Multipartite twirling results in a state which can be described by much fewer parameters than the original one; moreover, twirling does not increase entanglement.
-These make twirling a good candidate for transforming a general quantum state into a normal form, which then can be detected with few measurements. - Integrals over the unitary group, similar to the one which has to be performed for twirling, appear in other areas of physics.
+- Bipartite twirling plays an important role in entanglement purification protocols. - Can be used for entanglement detection with few measurements: - The twirled state which can be described by much fewer parameters than the original one. - Twirling does not increase entanglement. - Integrals over the unitary group appear in other areas of physics.
 An algorithm for twirling, which can efficiently be used on a digital computer, can also be useful for computing such integrals.

+- Motivation

 - Usual algorithm for multi-qudit twirling

 - Twirling with a recursive algorithm

 - Realization on a quantum computer

 - Case of imperfect random unitaries and deterministic twirling

-- Connections to numerical integration over U(d) and SU(d) and relations to other fields
+- © Connections to numerical integration over U(d) and SU(d) and relations to other fields